omarzrien/Phoenix-Documentation/source/blog/blog-kickoff.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * SetInverted also takes an enum for simpler follower.
 SetInverted(bool) still exists and works exactly the same as last season.
-* Motion Profile and Motion Profile Arc have an explicit feedforward term (allows for kS, kV, kA, etc..) for both primray and aux PIDs.
+* Motion Profile and Motion Profile Arc have an explicit feedforward term (allows for kS, kV, kA, etc..) for both primary and aux PIDs.
 * Motion Profile (and Arc) use a linear interpolator to adjust the targets every 1ms.
 This means you can send less points, reducing CAN bandwidth, but still have resolute control.
 * Motion Profile API has a simpler mode where you can simply call Start/IsFinished.
 Legacy API still exists and is supported.
 * Phoenix Tuner and Phoenix Diagnostics Server replaces the silverlight based diagnostics from past seasons.